Slow Cooker BBQ Ribs are perfect for lazy weekends and gameday entertaining. Start the ribs early in the day and have tender ribs by late afternoon!

 Beer can be used instead, but since we only need about 2 tablespoons of liquid that’s a waste of a perfectly good beer.

-Now, if there happens to be a beer drinker or 2 hanging out waiting for your ribs, go ahead and add some beer to the crockpot before handing the beer off to someone.
+Now, if there happens to be a beer drinker or 2 hanging out waiting for your ribs, go ahead and add a couple of tablespoons of beer to the crockpot before handing the beer off to someone.

 When placing the ribs into the slow cooker, start with a bottom layer with the bones pointing down.